dell/csm-docs/content/docs/csidriver/features/unity.md

 The user will be able to install the driver and able to create pods.

 ## Single Pod Access Mode for PersistentVolumes
 CSI Driver for Unity XT supports a new accessmode `ReadWriteOncePod` for PersistentVolumes and PersistentVolumeClaims.
-With this feature, CSI Driver for Unity XT allows to restrict volume access to a single pod in the cluster
+With this feature, CSI Driver for Unity XT restricts volume access to a single pod in the cluster

 Prerequisites
 1. Enable the ReadWriteOncePod feature gate for kube-apiserver, kube-scheduler, and kubelet as the ReadWriteOncePod access mode is in alpha for Kubernetes v1.22 and is only supported for CSI volumes.
 You can enable the feature by setting command line arguments: